icons8/lunacy-docs/docs/tools_new.md

 The **pen** is a tool for creating vector paths and shapes.
 Activate it by pressing the **Pen tool** on the toolbar or press `P`.

-If you’ve worked in other graphic editors before, use it just like the Pen tool in those apps.
+If you’ve worked in other graphic editors before, use it like the Pen tool in those apps.
 If you’re new to design, it might take you some time and practice to master it.
 In this section, we’ll go over the main capabilities of the tool.

 The pen builds shapes by drawing segments between the points, or **vertices**, that you add onto the canvas.
 The segments between interconnected vertices are called **paths**.